dsoprea/PySvn/svn/resources/README.rst

 *svn* is a simple Subversion library for Python.
 I wrote it so that there could be a lightweight and accessible library that was also available on *PyPI*.
 It is compatible with both Python 2.7 and 3.3+.

-I've only implemented the functionality that I have required:
+Functions currently implemented:

-- Listing entries
+- list
-- Getting info
+- info
-- Getting log
+- log
+- checkout
-- Checking-out
+- export
-- Exporting
+- cat

 **You are more than welcome to submit pull-requests to add more support for additional subcommands.**